cobratbq/wake/README.md

 ### Others ###
 * Check for availability of work: no mac addresses and no profile specified?
 * Separately check for a correct configuration, after having loaded the config file and the commandline arguments.
+* Add parameter '-v' for verbose output.
+Be (pretty much completely) silent by default.
 * Describe the format of 'wake.conf'.
 * Support multiple broadcast addresses, for waking devices on multiple networks simultaneously.